FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 but it is not obvious how to generalize it for loads with multiple trial results and a non-zero goal loss ratio.

-MLRsearch defines one such generalization, called the conditional throughput.
+MLRsearch defines one such generalization, called the Conditional Throughput.
-It is the forwarding rate from one of the trials performed at the load in question.
+It is the trial forwarding rate from one of the trials performed at the load in question.
 Specification of which trial exactly is quite technical, see the specification and Appendix B.

-Conditional throughput is partially related to load classification.
+Conditional Throughput is partially related to load classification.
-If a load is classified as a lower bound for a goal, the conditional throughput can be calculated, and guaranteed to show an effective loss ratio no larger than the goal loss ratio.
+If a load is classified as a lower bound for a goal, the Conditional Throughput can be calculated, and guaranteed to show an effective loss ratio no larger than the goal loss ratio.

-While the conditional throughput gives more intuitive-looking values than the relevant lower bound, especially for non-zero goal loss ratio values, the actual definition is more complicated than the definition of the relevant lower bound.
+While the Conditional Throughput gives more intuitive-looking values than the Relevant Lower Bound, especially for non-zero goal loss ratio values, the actual definition is more complicated than the definition of the relevant lower bound.
-In the future, other intuitive values may become popular, but they are unlikely to supersede the definition of the relevant lower bound as the most fitting value for comparability purposes, therefore the relevant lower bound remains a required attribute of the goal result structure, while the conditional throughput is only optional.
+In the future, other intuitive values may become popular, but they are unlikely to supersede the definition of the Relevant Lower Bound as the most fitting value for comparability purposes, therefore the Relevant Lower Bound remains a required attribute of the Goal Result structure, while the Conditional Throughput is only optional.

-Note that comparing the best and worst case, the same relevant lower bound value may result in the conditional throughput differing up to the goal loss ratio.
+Note that comparing the best and worst case, the same Relevant Lower Bound value may result in the Conditional Throughput differing up to the goal loss ratio.
 Therefore it is rarely needed to set the goal width (if expressed as the relative difference of loads) below the goal loss ratio.
-In other words, setting the goal width below the goal loss ratio may cause the conditional throughput for a larger loss ratio to become smaller than a conditional throughput for a goal with a smaller goal loss ratio, which is counter-intuitive, considering they come from the same search.
+In other words, setting the goal width below the goal loss ratio may cause the Conditional Throughput for a larger loss ratio to become smaller than a Conditional Throughput for a goal with a smaller goal loss ratio, which is counter-intuitive, considering they come from the same search.
 Therefore it is RECOMMENDED to set the goal width to a value no smaller than the goal loss ratio.